ReScience/ReScience-submission/article/Larisch-2019.md

 ```

 To connect two neuron populations and define the weight matrix between them, ANNarchy provides the `Projection` object.
-The `pre` argument defines the pre-synaptic population and the `post` argument the postsynaptic population.
+The `pre` argument defines the presynaptic population and the `post` argument the postsynaptic population.
-The `target` argument defines the target variable of the postsynaptic neuron, which is increased by the weight value after a pre-synaptic spike.
+The `target` argument defines the target variable of the postsynaptic neuron, which is increased by the weight value after a presynaptic spike.

 ``` python
 projInp_Ten = Projection(